aydos/nodejs_chess/README.md

     node .

+## Features

+* Guest can play againts computer (GarboChess.js, 800ms)
+* Guest can play againts another random guest
+* Guest can watch random game

+## Not Supported

+Below features are not and will not supported.
+You must implement them.
+* Chess game by time
+* Draw detection by repetition or by 50 moves
+* Registered users
+* Saving chess games
+* ELO or other rank system
+* Play againts diferrent levels of computer

 # Working with GarboChess.js

 To work with GarboChess.js I need to understand some other programmers code.
 One or two projects use Gary Linscott's